ndacode/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is the Document Object Model.
+It's the browser's reprepsentation of the original version of a digital document, displayed on a user's screen.
+    "The Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
+The object model is a tree structure with each DOM element therefore being a tree node, containing all the same property keys as each other node.
+Some of these node properties are informational while others are methods that we can use for interaction.
+The DOM , creating and propagating event objects, which hold information about the event type and target, up the tree.
 2. What is an event?

+    An event is any interaction or change that occurs on the DOM as a result of the user's or browser's interactions.
+    "Every interaction a user has with a site is known as an event, a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page and the browser can detect all of them.
+There are tons of different events the browser tracks.
+When an event happens on a page it is known as a trigger."
 3. What is an event listener?
+    An event listener registers event occurences and can be used to trigger functuntality in the DOM.
+    "There are dozens of events an element can listen for.
+And when one of those events happens on that element, we can do something about it.
+This is called an event listener.
+We put an event listener on an element and give it a callback.
+When that event is triggered on the element, the callback is run."
 4. Why would we convert a NodeList into an Array?
+    NodeLists are array-like, but do not have as many built-in functionalities as arrays.
+You can traverse a nodelist but not necesarily use certain methods that are available in arrays.

+    "They both have numerical zero-based indices, and the length property but that is all they share with an Array.
+NodeList does take it one step further, and has access to .forEach.
+There is no .reduce or .map or any other array method."
 5. What is a component?
+A component is a reusable block of code.
+This allows for clenear code, easier scaling and faster updating in a web application.
+"Components are the building block to modern application development.
+Being able to use HTML, CSS, and JS in a reusable way opens up new possibilities for web developers."
 ### Git Set up

 * [ ] Fork the project into your GitHub user account